-Thirty five years on we’re still waiting.
+More than three decades on we’re still waiting.

 Of course, the hysteria was fuelled in no uncertain terms by homophobia, hardly helped by the ultra Conservative Thatcher government of the day.
 Where I lived in true blue Milton Keynes, it wasn’t uncommon to overhear utterly ignorant utterances such as…